HBM/node-jet/README.md

 });
 ```

-# Add content

-The package provides an example Peer, which adds some States and Methods to play
-with:

-     $ node_modules/.bin/some-service.js

 # Radar

 Open [Radar on jetbus.io](http://jetbus.io/radar.html), which allows you to see/observe Your Jet States and Methods.
 Your local Jet Daemon's default WebSocket address is `ws://localhost:11123`.